IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Introduction

 We define the topology of the computational graph of the GCN based on the current dynamic state of the road network (e.g., including the position of moving entities such as cars).

 The GCN learns and exploits representations of a neighborhood of arbitrary order for every entity of the road network, in the form of node embeddings.
-TSCs' node embeddings are used to evaluate action-values (i.e., $Q$-values).
-The entire model is differentiable and we train it using backpropagation of the temporal difference error (TD error), following a standard Deep $Q$-Learning setting~\cite{szepesvari2010algorithms}.
-By having the computational graph adapt to the road network's state, we are able, for the first time to the best of our knowledge, to: \begin{itemize} \item Train a ubiquitous policy which can adapt to new road networks, including topologies and traffic never experienced during training. \item Exploit the vehicular data at its finest granularity by representing every vehicle as a node and its corresponding vectorized representation (i.e., embedding).
+TSCs' node embeddings are used to evaluate action-values (i.e., Q-values).
+The entire model is differentiable and we train it using backpropagation of the temporal difference error (TD error), following a standard Deep Q-Learning setting~\cite{szepesvari2010algorithms}.
+By having the computational graph adapt to the road network's state, we are able to: \begin{itemize} \item Train a ubiquitous policy which can adapt to new road networks, including topologies and traffic never experienced during training. \item Exploit the vehicular data at its finest granularity by representing every vehicle as a node and its corresponding vectorized representation (i.e., embedding).
 Current neural-network architectures used in RL-ATSC do not enable dealing with a changing number of inputs and state dimensionality.
 For this reason, in a traffic scenario where various types of entities such as cars and pedestrians enter, move inside of, and leave the network, these methods do not enable full granularity exploitation.
 They typically resort, upstream of learning, to aggregations at the lane-level (e.g., the number of vehicles approaching the intersection)~\cite{chu2019multi,wei2019colight,wang2019stmarl} or queues lengths~\cite{chu2019multi,wei2019colight,wang2019stmarl}.
 Alternatively, they fix the number of entities to be represented in detail.
 For instance, \cite{chu2019multi} represents the cumulative delay of the first vehicle. \end{itemize}

 To test our claims, we define a new evaluation setting in which RL-ATSC methods are tested on road networks which are never experienced during training.
 In particular, we design two experiments involving non-stationary traffic distributions and different road networks.